koithos/kimspect/README.md

 # Kelper

-A CLI tool to serve as swiss-army knife for your operations on Kubernetes pods and nodes.
-Kelper helps you quickly inspect container images, labels and annotations, health and metrics from probes and many more useful functionalities from your Kubernetes clusters, with support for filtering by namespace, node, and pod name.
+A CLI tool designed as a swiss-army knife for operations on Kubernetes pods and nodes.
+Kelper helps you quickly inspect container images, labels, annotations, health metrics from probes, and many other useful functionalities from your Kubernetes clusters, with support for filtering by namespace, node, and pod name.

 ## Features

-- [x] List images in a kubernetes cluster based on different filters e.g. image details in pod, namespace or node
+- [x] List images in a Kubernetes cluster based on different filters, e.g., image details in a pod, namespace, or node.
-- [ ] Get labels and annotations in a pod, namespace or node
+- [ ] Get labels and annotations in a pod, namespace, or node.
-- [ ] health and metrics from pods or nodes
+- [ ] Retrieve health and metrics from pods or nodes.

 ## Installation